Germany–Turkey relations: State visits

 In 2006, Chancellor Angela Merkel visited Turkey for talks with Prime Minister Recep Tayyip Erdoğan on bilateral relations and to discuss accession of Turkey to the EU.

 In 2008, Prime Minister Recep Tayyip Erdoğan visited Berlin and met Chancellor Merkel, and also visited Munich.
 He suggested during the visit that the German government establish Turkish medium schools and that German high schools hire more teachers from Turkey.

-In 2011, Prime Minister Recep Tayyip Erdoğan made another visit to Germany During a speech in Düsseldorf, he urged Turks in Germany, to integrate, but not assimilate, a statement that caused a political outcry in Germany.
+In 2011, Prime Minister Recep Tayyip Erdoğan made another visit to Germany.
+During a speech in Düsseldorf, he urged Turks in Germany, to integrate, but not assimilate, a statement that caused a political outcry in Germany.

-In 2018 in advance of the Erdogan state visit, the Erdogan Not Welcome association organised protest demonstrations with about 80-200 participants in Berlin, Essen and Bielefeld.
-For Erdogan's supporters in Turkey and abroad, the most significant event was the opening of a new multimillion-euro mega mosque in the cathedral city of Cologne.
-The mosque is run by the DITIB, an Islamic organization in Germany controlled by the Turkish government.
-It is situated in the Ehrenfeld district of Cologne, also collquially known as "Little Istanbul".
-The visit prompted criticism towards German president Frank-Walter Steinmeier who hosted a state banquet. from Deniz Yucel, a German-Turkish journalist who was jailed for a year in Turkey.
+In 2018, in advance of a state visit by now-president Erdoğan, the Erdogan Not Welcome association organised protest demonstrations with about 80-200 participants in Berlin, Essen and Bielefeld.
+For Erdoğan's supporters in Turkey and abroad, the most significant event was the opening of a new multimillion-euro mega mosque in the cathedral city of Cologne.
+The mosque is run by the DITIB, a Turkish government-run Islamic organization in Germany.
+It is situated in the Ehrenfeld district of Cologne, also colloquially known as "Little Istanbul".
+The visit prompted criticism towards German president Frank-Walter Steinmeier who hosted a state banquet from Deniz Yucel, a German-Turkish journalist who was jailed for a year in Turkey.
 Yucel called the visit a betrayal of all those who longed for a free, democratic and secular society in Turkey.
-German authorities warned Erdogan from using the visit for public campaigning.
+German authorities warned Erdoğan from using the visit for public campaigning.

+On 19 October 2024, Turkish President Erdogan and German Chancellor Scholz met in Istanbul, where they disagreed on a regional issue but maintained a cooperative tone.
+Their talks focused on strengthening ties through arms deals and addressing migration concerns.